-Tenth Acre Farm is named after my first homestead in the suburbs of Cincinnati, Ohio.
+Tenth Acre Farm is named after my first micro-farm in the suburbs of Cincinnati, Ohio.
 The size of the property was one-tenth of an acre (0.10-acre)!

 Surrounded by American-as-apple-pie, ranch-style homes, my yard was surely never meant to be anything more than lawn.
 This is where I started growing my own food.
 My website followed shortly after, beginning in 2013, as a way to document my experiments and discoveries in permaculture gardening.